-The chronological CV format, lists job experience starting with your first job and ending with your most recent position, is widely accepted and is applicable to most job-hunters.
+The chronological CV format, which lists job experience starting with your first job and ending with your most recent position, is widely accepted and is applicable to most job-hunters.

 However, employers tend to prefer the reverse chronological order, because the format lists job history beginning with the most recent job listed first.

-In both of them, you emphasize job titles and employers, and describe in detail duties and accomplishments.
+In both of them, you emphasize job titles and employers and describe in detail duties and accomplishments.

 The chronological CV is easy to read and can highlight career growth.
 This format suit those whose career goals are clearly defined and whose job objectives align with their work history.

 - Your recent employers and/or job titles are impressive.